nurmuhammet-ali/school/README.md

 # School management for turkmen schools
 #### Originally cloned from https://github.com/sanz/laravel-school-management-system, but improved and changed for turkmen education systems.

+> It was a private repo, and app is used by the real school, but now I'm making it public for anyone wishing to benefit from it.

 #### Functionalities
 - Lessons
 - Classess